roymanash16996-lab/terraform-aws-security-group/README.md

 #### security_group_id
 ID of an existing security group to use.
 If provided, no new security group will be created and rules will be attached to this group.

 #### ingress_rules
 List of ingress rule objects.
 Each object defines a rule for incoming traffic.
 See Rule Schema below for details.
+If not provided or left empty, no ingress rules will be created for the security group, and the group will not allow any inbound traffic by default.

 #### egress_rules
 List of egress rule objects.
 Each object defines a rule for outgoing traffic.
 See Rule Schema below for details.
+If not provided or left empty, no egress rules will be created for the security group, and the group will not allow any outbound traffic by default.

 #### region
 AWS region for deployment.
 If not specified, uses the provider's default region.